Ayodehi/pgefont/README.md

 * Currently the font library uses my spritemap library as well.
 Ideally I'd like to remove that dependency.
-* The spritemap generation isn't fully configurable right now.
-It will default to 16x16.
-There's nothing stopping you from tweaking those values yourself for your project needs.
-* The spritemap it generates is a complete map of all glyphs found in the TTF font and for simplicity sake is just in one giant long image.
-This enables trivial offsets into the spritemap as `character * sprite.x` but may not be the most friendly of layouts for other projects.
+* The spritemap will generate the first 256 glyphs from the font and for simplicity sake is just in one giant long image.
+This enables trivial offsets into the spritemap as `character * sprite_size.x` but may not be the most friendly of layouts for other projects.
 It would be nice to be able to specify a stride for the resulting spritemap.
 * There are other partially implemented classes including MonospaceFont which